Blog Tags: Shark Bycatch

 Ocean Roundup: Crabs Found to Look Out for Corals, 35,000 Walruses Gather on Alaskan Beach, and More

 - New research shows that some coral may have natural “crab guards” that help them fight off predatory sea stars.
 Researchers found that coral off the island of Moorea in French Polynesia have a symbiotic relationship with these crabs, offering them shelter and nutrition in exchange for protection.
 Smithsonian

 In honor of Shark Week, Oceana is taking a look at one of the biggest issues facing sharks today: bycatch, or the unintentional catch of non-target fish and other marine life.
 It occurs in multiple fishing gear types and occurs in fisheries throughout the world.
 Fortunately, this is a reversible situation that can be overcome with collaboration between fishermen and policy makers.

 In April, Oceana in Chile urged Chile’s Secretary of Fisheries Raúl Súnico to protect sharks that are being adversely affected by the nation's fishing operations.
 Oceana aimed their efforts at the swordfish fishing industry, which has particularly high levels of shark bycatch.
 To raise awareness about the issue, Oceana aired a three-minute segment on a Chilean news broadcast – and reached an estimated 2 million viewers.
-Check out this recent article by Save Our Species that highlights our Chilean office’s shark conservation efforts:
+Check out this recent article by SOS—Save Our Species that highlights our Chilean office’s shark conservation efforts:

-- President Obama Designates Largest Marine Reserve in the World Posted Fri, October 17, 2014
+- CEO Note: President Obama Designates Largest Marine Reserve in the World Posted Fri, October 17, 2014